-Identifying the best place for something-the best place to land an emergency helicopter, for example-can be complicated.
+Identifying the best place for something—where to land an emergency helicopter, for example—can be complicated.
 Suitability modeling is a common approach to answering this question, factoring in multiple variables of varying importance to identify locations that best meet established criteria for a site.

 Suitability modeling can solve a variety of problems.
 Examples include:

 - Where to site a new housing development

 - Identifying optimum routes (i.e. cross-country mobility)

 - Where to locate firefighting crews to best fight fires in the dry season